TheMarlboroMan/sdl2-opengl-pivot/README.md

 # sdl2-opengl-pivot

-Client code to verify future adaptation of libdansdl2 to opengl rendering
+Client code to verify the new interface for the libdansdl2 and the rest of its ecosystem.

 # TODO:

-- Finish translating.
-- Add sound and music capability testing.
 - Add specific controllers for specific testing purposes (menu, view composer...)
-- Separate framework from the rest of the project.